Oakland Airport Connector: Operations

-The Coliseum–Oakland International Airport AGT system is operated by BART and is integrated into BART's existing fare system.
+The Oakland Airport Connector AGT system is operated by BART and is integrated into BART's existing fare system.
 However, it does not utilize existing BART rolling stock and it is not physically connected with existing BART tracks.
 Instead it has its own fleet of AGT vehicles that operate on fixed guideways and are cable-drawn.
 The guideways and Cable Liner vehicles were built by Doppelmayr Cable Car.
 The line is designed to have an approximate headway of 4.5 minutes (though it is currently operated with a headway of 6 minutes) and to complete a one-way trip in approximately 8 minutes, with an on-time performance of more than 99.5%.
 The initial setup is four 3-car trains (113 passengers each train), but the system can accommodate an expansion to four 4-car trains (148 passengers each train).The system has four cable loops and one train per cable.
 The system uses a pinched-loop configuration, with two lines that merge into a single track just before each terminus.
 Cars switch cables during dwell time at the station.
 The trains automatically switch cables four times: once at each end, and halfway between the two stops at the wheelhouse, near the intersection of Hegenberger Road and Airport Access Road.
 The wheelhouse has four 12 ft drive wheels that move the cables.

 The 3.2 mi AGT route between Oakland Coliseum Station and the airport is mostly elevated, largely in the median of Hegenberger Road, with one underground section as it passes under Doolittle Drive, and one at-grade section just west of that point, before the AGT enters airport property on an elevated guideway.
 A maintenance and storage facility is located near the midpoint of the system.
-A two-person team monitors operation of the system from a central control room in the Doolittle Maintenance and Storage Facility.
+A two-person team monitors the operation of the system from a central control room in the Doolittle Maintenance and Storage Facility.

 The Airport station's fare gates are located at Coliseum station, between the line's dedicated platform and the elevated walkway above San Leandro Street linking it to the original platform.
 Both stations for the line feature platform screen doors – a first for the system.

 The line is paralleled by AC Transit Route 73, which is less frequent during peak hours but less expensive.
-Routes 73 and 805 provide overnight service during hours that the Oakland Airport Connector - and the rest of the BART system - are closed.
+Routes 73 and 805 provide overnight service during hours that the Oakland Airport Connector – and the rest of the BART system – are closed.